FOOD

 Montréal counts several hundred chefs including many top names.
 But it is also famous for bagels (St-Viateur and Fairmount) and smoked meat (Schwartz’s and Main Deli).
 The city is host to many annual food festivals and events, from the most famous Montréal Highlights Festival to La Poutine Week (www.lapoutineweek.com).

-THE MARITIMES – The Glory Of Seafood
+ATLANTIC CANADA: The Glory Of Seafood

 The culinary scene has exploded in Nova Scotia.
 The two seafood trails—the Nova Scotia Chowder Trail and the Nova Scotia Lobster Trail—offer a collection of restaurant, retail and fisheries experiences that highlight the province’s incredible seafood products (www.novascotiaculinarytrails.com).

-Newfoundland is known for its seafood and traditional dishes such as salt fish and brewis (made with hard tack or dry bread) and Jiggs’ dinner (boiled salted beef and vegetables).
-At remote and gorgeous Fogo Island Inn, ingredients that most often find their way onto guests’ plates are those that are fished, farmed, and foraged right on the Island (www.fogoislandinn.ca).
+Canada’s Food Island Culinary Trail and Dining Guide in PEI directs people to the Island’s distinct regions (www.canadasfoodisland.ca/culinary-trail).
+Newfoundland is known for its seafood and traditional dishes such as salt fish and brewis (made with hard tack or dry bread) and Jiggs’ dinner (boiled salted beef and vegetables) (www.newfoundlandlabrador.com/things-to-do/food-and-dining).

-THE NORTH – Wild Harvests Under The Midnight Sun
+THE NORTH: Wild Harvests Under The Midnight Sun

 Whatever their fancy, wherever travellers go in Canada, they are sure to find their taste nirvana.